 Kara no Kyoukai: Lio Shirazumi not only lusts after Shiki, but seems to feel this way about Mikiya as well.

 Karneval has Akari and Hirato's relationship, though it's mostly one-sided and amusing when they're not being serious.

 Light Novel/Katanagatari has some of this between Emonzaemon and Houou and with Togame and Princess Hitei.

 Kemono no Souja Erin: Damiya becomes suddenly very touchy-feely with Erin, when it turns out that she can control the beast lords.
 During their first meeting one-on-one he grabs her hand, gets very close with her and compliments her eyes.
 Unsurprisingly, when they are interrupted by his aunt, she assumes that he tries to force himself on her.
 He also seems to be impressed, when Erin doesn’t buy his sweet talk and is overly fascinated by her ability, even comparing her to Je, when she rides on Lilan to rescue the queen.

-Soubi with two of the main villains from Loveless.
+Soubi with two of the main villains.
 One being Ritsu-sensei in which they actually were sort of in a relationship.
 (Ritsu took his ears) and Soubi was upset when Ritsu gave him to Semei.
 But currently they're both just sort of neutral to each other now.
 And, of course, Semei.
-With Soubi's obsession to obey the man's every word, despite the fact that he purposefully abandoned him.
+With Soubi's obsession to obey the man's every word, despite how he purposefully abandoned him.
 And replaced him with his real Beloved fighter Nisei.
 However, Soubi's obsession could be because of the way he was trained and nothing more.

 Ritsuka and Semei.
 Though Semei doesn't see Ritsuka as his enemy, Ritsuka is kind of torn on what Semei is, exactly, due to what people have told him about him and many unanswered questions.
 Such as why he faked his death.